mmistakes/minimal-mistakes/_posts/2021-10-13-Regex-Recap.md

 #### [regex]::Matches()

-The matches method searches an input string for all occurrences of a regular expression and returns **all** of the matches.
-This is different than
+The matches method searches an input string for all occurrences of a regular expression and returns **all** of the matches, unlike the match() method.

 This example searches the specified input string for all occurrences of a specified regular expression.
 The specified regular expression is looking for `\w+` which is one or more word character, followed by a `$`, which represents hte end of the line.